GC

 name: github-assistant

-description: Work with GitHub repositories via MCP
+description: Work with GitHub repositories, issues, and pull requests via MCP

-tier: coding
+model_tier: coding

 mcp: